Brick Court Chambers

 • Arbitration M

-Thomas is currently and has in 2022-2023 been acting in a range of arbitrations for a number of companies in the Summa Group against an array of international defendants for losses connected to the alleged Russian state sponsored conspiracy to strip the Group of its interests in amongst others the Port of Vladivostok; and in the arbitration of Alexander Forbes insurance claims against AIG UK arising from its liabilities for negligent pension advice.
+Thomas currently acts in arbitral proceedings emanating from Hong Kong in regard to the collapse of the Ozner Group’s water purification business.
+He has since 2022 acted in a range of arbitrations for a number of companies in the Summa Group against an array of international defendants for losses connected to the alleged Russian state sponsored conspiracy to strip the Group of its interests in amongst others the Port of Vladivostok; and in the arbitration of Alexander Forbes insurance claims against AIG UK arising from its liabilities for negligent pension advice.
 He defended Covid-19 insurance claims again R+V Versicherung AG and OId Mutual Insured Limited in 2023.

 He previously acted in a number of South African and UK arbitration claims, including a 2019 dispute over liability for the loss of gold bars consigned from South Africa to Europe; and for Sishen Iron Ore Company in a well-publicised arbitration over long term ore supplies to ArcelorMittal South Africa, in which Sishen defeated ArcelorMittal's claims to be contractually entitled to a substantial portion of the new Kolomela iron ore mine.